-In my life as a visual artist and designer, I shape text in creative ways to bring delight, new visualization, and contemplation.
+In my current role as a visual artist and designer, I shape text in creative ways to bring delight, new visualization, and contemplation.

 This dichotomy sets me on a lifelong design quest.

-Weekdays, you will find me coordinating communications projects at the University of Toronto.
-I am a wordsmith and love bringing order to wayward texts to clarify their meaning.
+As a former communications coordinator at the University of Toronto, I was a wordsmith and loved bringing order to wayward texts to clarify their meaning.

-Weekends, I am a mixed media artist experimenting with acrylics, gouache, and watercolour on paper and canvas.
+As a mixed media artist, I experiment with acrylics, gouache, and watercolour on paper and canvas.
 Oftentimes I design handmade books.
 Sometimes I etch glass and carve soapstone.
 On occasion I have the privilege of teaching adult art workshops.

 I am not a traditional scribe, but I value the legacy of letters.

 My preference is for modern lettering that pushes the limits of letterforms.
 The “letters” become a design element.
 They may or may not be legible or discernable.

 I enjoy crafting text so that the identity of the constituent elements is not immediately evident, but upon closer examination may reveal their meaning.
 I love creating opportunities for those delightful “aha” moments when meaning dawns.